-21. Check web sites of local transit agencies
+21. Check websites of local transit agencies

 Once you know where you are traveling, checking local transit sites can save you time and money.
 Many have visitors’ guides that show you the basics of using the system and offer advice on how to get to popular destinations.
 The Chicago Transit Authority, for example, allows you to order its Ventra card online and have it mailed to you before you go so that you can skip the hassle of buying a ticket or card when you get there.

-22. Don’t forget bus companies
+22. Don’t forget about the bus

 23. Ride-sharing apps

 Uber and Lyft work well, but you can catch a ride at a much lower cost using alternative ride sharing apps like BlaBlaCar.

 24. Overnight travel doubles as a place to sleep